Pride of America and the Nā Pali Coast

 Don't Say We Didn't Warn You

-Hawaii Is Expensive: Prices in town come with sticker shock, and some excursion costs are flat-out eye-popping.
+Hawaii Is Expensive: Prices throughout the islands come with sticker shock, and some excursion costs are flat-out eye-popping.
 Budget tip: With some advance planning, it's easy to DIY outings and avoid the NCL upcharge.
-Car rentals are largely affordable — on Kauai for instance, free shuttles to the agencies are waiting in port when you disembark — and give you free-rein of the islands, away from pricey tourist hubs.
+Car rentals are largely affordable and give you free rein of the islands, away from pricey tourist hubs.

 Dana McMahan